documentationfor yFiles for HTML 3.0.0.1

 General

 Interactive selection of graph items is supported by both GraphEditorInputMode and GraphViewerInputMode.
-Both provide access to the selection they manage through property graphSelection.
-This is the same instance found in the selection property of the GraphComponent these input modes manage.
+Both provide access to the selection they manage through the property graphSelection.
+This is the same instance found in the selection property of the GraphComponent managed by these input modes.

-Both modes provide convenience methods to directly select or deselect a single item as well as all marquee-selectable items in a given area: setSelected(IModelItem, boolean) and marqueeSelect(Rect).
+Both modes provide convenience methods to directly select or deselect a single item, as well as all marquee-selectable items in a given area: setSelected(IModelItem, boolean) and marqueeSelect(Rect, SelectionPolicy).

-GraphEditorInputMode and GraphViewerInputMode support three ways of selecting elements interactively: selection by mouse click or tap, marquee selection, and the select all command.
-The items which are handled by these kinds of selection can be defined using the …SelectableItems properties.
-These properties define the item types which can be selected using a combination of the values defined in GraphItemTypes.
+GraphEditorInputMode and GraphViewerInputMode support four ways to select elements interactively: selection by click, marquee selection, lasso selection, and the select all command.
+The items that can be selected by these methods can be defined using the properties ending with SelectableItems.
+These properties define the item types that can be selected using a combination of the values defined in GraphItemTypes.

 Member Interaction Description